-In August 2018, the FASB issued authoritative guidance under ASU 2018-14, Compensation-Retirement Benefits-Defined Benefit Plans-General: Disclosure Framework-Changes to the Disclosure Requirements for Defined Benefit Plans.
+In August 2018, the FASB issued authoritative guidance under Accounting Standards Update ("ASU") 2018-14, Compensation-Retirement Benefits-Defined Benefit Plans-General: Disclosure Framework-Changes to the Disclosure Requirements for Defined Benefit Plans.
 This ASU eliminates requirements for certain disclosures and requires additional disclosures under defined benefit pension plans and other post-retirement plans.
-We are required to adopt this new guidance in the first quarter of fiscal 2021.
-We are currently evaluating the potential impact of the adoption of this guidance on our consolidated financial statements.
+We adopted this new guidance in the first quarter of fiscal 2021, and it did not have a significant impact on our disclosures in the consolidated financial statements.